LINBIT/linstor-ansible/README.md

 [linstor-storage-pool:children]
 satellite
 ```
-You can list a `controller` in the `satellites` group which will result in the node becoming a `Combined` node in the LINSTOR cluster.
+You can list a `controller` in the `satellites` group which will result in the

-If you're planning on testing with Kubernetes, controller should be a k8s master and satellites k8s kubelets.
+node becoming a `Combined` node in the LINSTOR cluster.

 Before continuing, edit `group_vars/all.yaml` for special options.

-After going through the setup, run the `site.yaml` playbook:
+When ready, run the `site.yaml` playbook:

 ```sh
 ansible-playbook site.yaml
 ```

-If you don't want to put LINBIT credentials into your `group_vars/all.yaml`, you can run the playbook like this instead:
+If you don't want to put LINBIT credentials into your `group_vars/all.yaml`, you
+can run the playbook like this instead:

 ```sh
 ansible-playbook -e lb_user="username" -e lb_pass="password" -e lb_con_id="1234" -e lb_clu_id="1234" site.yaml